 What Are Horizontal and Vertical Mergers?

-Since mergers are popular for many reasons, it is important for business owners to understand the details surrounding them.
+Mergers are popular for many reasons, and it's important for business owners to understand the details surrounding them.

 Horizontal mergers are a type of non-financial merger.
 In other words, a horizontal merger is undertaken for reasons that have little to do with money, at least directly.
 Simply stated, a horizontal merger is usually the acquisition of a competitor who is in the same line of business as the acquiring business.
 By acquiring the competitor, the acquiring company is reducing the competition in the marketplace.

-One excellent example of horizontal mergers over the past 30 years is in the banking industry.
+One excellent example of horizontal mergers is in the banking industry.
 In 1980, The Depository Institutions Deregulation and Monetary Control Act of 1980 was passed by Congress.
 This legislation allowed investment and commercial banking to share some of the same functions.
 It also allowed banks to branch across state lines along with expanding the powers of bank holding companies.

 When the Great Recession of 2008 happened, we saw some of the results of the deregulation act of 1980.
 Many banks failed.
-Large investment banks had abused the power that had been given to them by the deregulation act.
-There was a call for re-regulation in the banking industry.
-This is the reason that government anti-trust officials watch horizontal mergers carefully.
-They can lead to too much market power for the acquiring firms.
+Large investment banks had abused the power that had been given to them by the deregulation act, and there was a call for re-regulation in the banking industry.
+This is the reason that government anti-trust officials watch horizontal mergers carefully: They can lead to too much market power for the acquiring firms.

 A vertical merger or vertical integration happens when the acquiring firm buys buyers or sellers of goods and services to the company.
 In other words, a vertical merger is usually between a manufacturer and a supplier.
 It is a merger between two companies that produce different products or services along the supply chain toward the production of some final product.
 Vertical mergers usually happen in order to increase efficiency along the supply chain which, in turn, increases profits for the acquiring company.

 Just like horizontal mergers, vertical mergers can result in anti-trust problems in the marketplace by reducing competition.
-An example would be if an automobile manufacturing company were to buy up other businesses that exist along its supply chain.
+For example, consider if an automobile manufacturing company were to buy up other businesses that exist along its supply chain.
 It takes many different types of businesses to support automobile manufacturing.
 If an automobile company bought a seat belt manufacturing company, companies that manufactured different parts of the engine block and the transmission, as well as sources of its raw materials, transportation, technology, and sales, imagine the market power that would accrue to that automobile manufacturing company.